exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

 # Introduction

-There are various ways to solve `palindrome-products`.
+There are various ways to solve `rotational-cipher`.
-This approaches document shows 2 _common_ strategies, with one being a lot more efficient than the other.
-That being said, neither approach here is considered canonical, and other "pythonic" approaches could be added/expanded on in the future.
+You can for example use a [ascii values][ascii], alphabet, recursion, and `str.translate`.

 ## General guidance

-The goal of this exercise is to generate the largest and smallest palindromes from a given range of numbers.
+The goal of this exercise is to rotate the letters in a string by a given key.

 ## Approach: Using ascii values